-- A. Lay hollow CMUs as follows: - With face shells fully bedded in mortar and with head joints of depth equal to bed ioints. - 2.
+- A. Lay hollow CMUs as follows: - 1.
+With face shells fully bedded in mortar and with head joints of depth equal to bed joints. - 2.
 With webs fully bedded in mortar in all courses of piers, columns, and pilasters. - 3.
 With webs fully bedded in mortar in grouted masonry, including starting course on footings. - 4.
 With entire units, including areas under cells, fully bedded in mortar at starting course on footings where cells are not grouted. - B. Lay solid masonry units with completely filled bed and head joints; butter ends with sufficient mortar to fill head joints and shove into place.
-Do not deeply furrow bed joints or slush head joints. - C. Set trim units in full bed of mortar with full vertical joints.
-Fill dowel, anchor, and similar holes. - 1.
-Clean soiled surfaces with fiber brush and soap powder and rinse thoroughly with clear water. - 2.
-Allow cleaned surfaces to dry before setting. - 3.
-Wet joint surfaces thoroughly before applying mortar. - D. Tool exposed joints slightly concave when thumbprint hard, using a jointer larger than joint thickness unless otherwise indicated. - E. Cut joints flush for masonry walls to receive plaster or other direct-applied finishes (other than paint) unless otherwise indicated.
+Do not deeply furrow bed joints or slush head joints. - C. Tool exposed joints slightly concave when thumbprint hard, using a jointer larger than joint thickness unless otherwise indicated. - D. Cut joints flush for masonry walls to receive plaster or other direct-applied finishes (other than paint) unless otherwise indicated.